nullc0der/password-paster/README.md

 - Choose the website's input field.
 - Launch the extension.
 - Input the password into the extension's designated field.
-- Click the "Paste" button.
+- Click the "Paste" button or press enter key.
 - And just like that, the password will be populated in the corresponding field on the website.